-TSUS: Course Changes Upon motion of Regent, seconded by Regentit was ordered that: the proposed Course Additions, Deletions and Changes be approved.
-Explanation
+TSUS: Course Changes

+The proposed Course Additions, Deletions and Changes are approved.

 In accordance with the System Rules and Regulations, Chapter III, Section 1.(10) Curriculum Matters, Subsection 1.(10)2 Course additions, deletions, and changes shall be submitted to the Board of Regents for approval.